The Two Reference Guitars Used For

 as to exactly which pickups are installed in the

-Fender Custom Shop Gilmour Strat, but now, based
+Fender® Custom Shop Gilmour Strat, but now, based

-on our investigative work along with
+on our research along with

 all published data it is now quite conclusive as